This post may contain affiliate links. Please read our disclosure policy.

 This is how you can make your own bakery style chocolate chip cookies.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-- Cream the butter, shortening, granulated sugar, and brown sugar until light and creamy.
+- In the bowl of your stand mixer on. medium speed, cream the butter, shortening, granulated sugar, and brown sugar until light and fluffy.
 You can do this with a paddle attachment in a stand mixer to get everything well combined.
 I have made this recipe with a hand mixer as well, but I feel like a stand mixer is better at mixing cold butter.

 - Add in the eggs and vanilla and mix until combined.
-Scrape the sides of the bowl as needed.
+Scrape the sides of the bowl with a rubber spatula as needed.

 - Sift in the flour, corn starch, salt, and baking soda then mix just until the dry ingredients disappears.

-- Freeze the cookie dough balls for 15 minutes then bake in the preheated oven.
+- Freeze the cookie dough balls for 15 minutes then place the cookie sheet in the preheated oven and bake!

 - Using a large cookie cutter, (or something wider than your cookies) swoosh around your cookies to form the perfect round thick cookie.
 Allow them to cool a little before transferring them to a wire rack to cool completely.